mohdfareed/MSD_P18538/README.md

-# MSD_P18538
+# MSD P18538 - Interactive Fire Safety Training Robot

-Interactive Training Robot for Fire Safety
+Interactive Training Robot for Fire Safety.
+This repository contains the software for the Raspberry Pi that controls the robot.

 ## How to setup a new RPi device